technologiestiftung/stadtpuls-story-template/README.md

 ### Preparing the code

-You will need to create your own folder with you own story-code.
+You will need to create your own folder with you own story code.
 This mostly consists of an `index.html` file and an `images` folder.
 In the `src` folder, there is a folder called `template`.
 Duplicate this folder and rename it after your story.
 The name of the folder should contain only URL-compatible characters (you can turn the name of your story title into a URL compatible string [here](https://slugify.online/)).

 If you need a specific JS library or particular CSS styles, add the relevant files within your newly created folder following the structure of the `common` folder (see "The Code Structure" section above).
 Don't forget to link the files in your `index.html` file too.